ikeali/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to move file betty from /tmp/ to /tmp/my_first_directory.
+scriptto delete the file betty